IBM/tensorflow-large-model-support/README.md

 tensors and defragmentation called frequently.

-Due to the possible risk of instability the Large Model Support defragmentation is disabled by default and can be enabled along with LMS with this the `tf.config.experimental.set_lms_defrag_enabled(True)` API or the
+Due to the possible risk of instability the Large Model Support defragmentation is disabled by default and can be enabled along with LMS with the `tf.config.experimental.set_lms_defrag_enabled(True)` API or the
 `config.gpu_options.experimental.lms_defrag_enabled=True` ConfigProto setting.

 # Model memory usage analysis with allocator statistics